 The following are the steps that must be taken in the case of exceeding chart limits.
 The steps are listed in order of priority, although charts should be studied simultaneously to determine the cause(s) of a problem.
 In the case of multiple alarms, contact the TMC for guidance.
 The laboratory always has the option of removing any stand from the system.

 a.
-Shewhart Chart of Prediction Error (ei) for primary parameters
+Shewhart Chart of Prediction Error (ei) for prediction error monitoring parameters

 Level 3